 The concrete that an unfinished basement often has is easily covered with an inexpensive carpet or laminate.
 This flooring re-vamp will allow you to give your basement the look it needs, for little money to begin with.
 If your basement is prone to moisture or flooding, consider modular carpet tiles for easy replacement in the case of staining or damage.

 Add shelves and storage space

-If you live in an area where moisture runs rampant, you may be familiar with the musty basement smell that comes from mould.
+If you live in an area where moisture runs rampant, you may be familiar with the musty basement smell that comes from mold.
 All basements risk letting water seep in and damage the walls, but smart homeowners implement mould fighting strategies to prevent spore growth.
-Consider solutions such as fibreglass walls coated with Teflon, or other walls designed to breathe and to prevent the trapping of water.
-As these renovations aren’t too expensive, you will actually save money in the long run, which you would have otherwise dedicated to fighting mould growth.
+Consider solutions such as fiberglass walls coated with Teflon, or other walls designed to breathe and to prevent the trapping of water.
+As these renovations aren’t too expensive, you will actually save money in the long run, which you would have otherwise dedicated to fighting mold growth.